 • Consulting legal counsel to evaluate options and potential outcomes

-Role of Communication in Managing Delivery Issues
+Why Is Communication Critical in Managing Delivery Issues?